 - 3. Assess the feedback you have gained from the meetings.
-Questions and issues that arose which have not already been addressed by your team should be investigated; you can reach out to your local coalition and/or to UURISE for additional research, discussion, and discernment.
+Questions and issues that arose which have not already been addressed by your team should be investigated; you can reach out to your local coalition for additional research, discussion, and discernment.
 Follow up with the individuals or all attendees via email with decisions and answers. - 4.
-If you are unsure of whether or not your congregation is near agreement, hold a "town hall" meeting.
-This is a chance for the entire congregation to gather and to hear one another's hopes and concerns around Sanctuary, but without any vote being taken.
-It is an opportunity for any last concerns to be fully aired; and is best scheduled no more than one week before your decision-making meeting.

-At the town hall meeting, it may be helpful if you:

-- Begin with a summary of what you heard at the cottage meetings; - Provide your most up-to-date frequently asked questions (FAQs), highlighting any new information; - Updates on the political climate, especially if the immigrant community in your area has been directly impacted by new raids; and

-Updates from your local sanctuary coalition, sister congregations, or interfaith organization.
+If you are unsure of whether or not your congregation is prepared to join the Sanctuary Movement, hold a congregation-wide meeting without a vote.
+This is a chance for the entire congregation to gather and to hear one another's hopes and concerns around Sanctuary, and an opportunity for any last concerns to be fully aired.
+It is best scheduled not long before your scheduled decision-making meeting.
+It may be helpful if you: - Begin with a summary of what you heard at the small group meetings; - Provide your most up-to-date frequently asked questions (FAQs), highlighting any new information: - Provide updates on the political climate, especially if the immigrant community in your area has been directly impacted by new raids; and - Offer updates from your local sanctuary coalition, sister congregations, or interfaith organization.